markusunger/capstone/prep-work/Node_and_Express.md

 _Embedded JavaScript (EJS)_ is one of the simplest and also most popular view engines available for use in Express.
 Its syntax is very similar to the ERB templating language available in the Ruby world.

-EJS can simply template HTML with no difference in syntax.
+EJS templates can simply represent HTML with no difference in syntax.
 Several tags are used to inject dynamic content into the surrounding HTML:

 - `<%` - no output, used for control flow or other operations without visual representation
 - `<%=` - outputs the value into the HTML (escaped)